04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 In order to test your fitment, you’re going to bend forwards and backwards, bend sideways and put your arms up to feel if there’s anything pinching or if there’s any shift in movement of the carrier.

-Also when filling up your longs by breathing in, you should feel the carrier pushing on your body, but not in such a way that it’s becoming uncomfortable.
-If something doesn’t feel correct adjust where needed.
+Also when filling up your lungs by breathing in, you should feel the carrier pushing on your body, but not in such a way that it’s becoming uncomfortable.
+If something doesn’t feel correct, adjust where needed.

 Ok, so now that your plate carrier is set to your sizing we can go over to the fun part which is to make ourselves into a small walking armory.